LennaHammer/English/EVP/out/words_adjective.md

 /ˈpɑs.ə.bəl/ CAN HAPPEN
 [A1]If something is possible, it can happen or be done.
 - Is it possible to speak to the manager please?
-- Please send it today, if possible.
+- Please send it today, `if` possible.
-- Is it possible to buy tickets in advance?
+- Is `it` possible `to` buy tickets in advance?

 ## 77. quick ## adjective
 /kwɪk/ FAST
 [A1]doing something fast
 - I tried to catch him but he was too quick for me.
-- He was very quick to answer.
+- He was very quick `to` answer.

 ## 78. ready ## adjective
 /ˈred.i/ PREPARED
 [A1]prepared for doing something
 - Give me a call when you're ready.
-- Are you ready to go yet?
+- Are you ready `to` go yet?
-- We're going at eight, so you've got an hour to get ready.
+- We're going at eight, so you've got an hour to `get` ready.
-- When will the book be ready for publication?
+- When will the book be ready `for` publication?

 ## 79. red ## adjective
 /red/ COLOR
 [A1]being the same color as blood
 - red lipstick
-- The dress was bright/dark red.
+- The dress was `bright/dark` red.

 ## 80. right ## adjective
 /rɑɪt/ CORRECT
 [A1]correct or true
 - He only got half the answers right.
-- You're right about Alison - she's great!
+- You're right `about` Alison - she's great!
-- "You came here in 1979, didn't you?"
-"That's right."
+- "You came here in 1979, didn't you?" "`That's` right."

 ## 81. sad ## adjective
 /sæd/
 [A1]unhappy or making you feel unhappy
 - I've just received some very sad news.
 - She gave a sad smile.
-- It's sad (that) the trip had to be canceled.
+- It's sad `(that)` the trip had to be canceled.
-- I'm so sad (that) you can't come.
+- I'm so sad `(that)` you can't come.
-- It's sad to see them leave.
+- It's sad `to` see them leave.

 ## 82. safe ## adjective
 /seɪf/ NOT IN DANGER
 [A1]not in danger or likely to be harmed
-- In some cities you don't feel safe going out alone at night.
+- In some cities you don't `feel` safe going out alone at night.

 ## 83. same ## adjective
 /seɪm/ the same
 [A1]exactly alike
 - My twin sister and I have the same nose.
-- She was wearing exactly the same dress as I was.
+- She was wearing `exactly` the same dress `as` I was.
-- Hilary's the same age as me.
+- Hilary's the same age `as` me.
-- She brought up her children in just the same way her mother did.
+- She brought up her children in `just` the same `way` her mother did.

 ## 84. same ## adjective
 /seɪm/ NOT ANOTHER
 [A1]not another different person, thing or situation
-- My brother and I sleep in the same room.
+- My brother and I sleep in `the` same room.
-- Our grades were exactly the same.
+- Our grades were `exactly the` same.
-- That(very) same day, he heard he'd passed his exam.
+- `That``(very)` same day, he heard he'd passed his exam.
-- I would do the same thing again if I had the chance.
+- I would do `the` same `thing` again if I had the chance.
-- They eat at the same restaurant every week.
+- They eat at `the` same restaurant every week.
-- Should we meet up at the same time tomorrow?
+- Should we meet up at `the` same time tomorrow?

 ## 85. short ## adjective
 /ʃɔːrt/ LENGTH/DISTANCE/HEIGHT